-I refer you to the Budget Speech of 2024-2025 of Dr. Padayachy - Fostering Economic Dynamism, the last one, which is ending on 30 June.
-He said - brought us.
+I refer you to the Budget Speech - Fostering Economic Dynamism of Dr. Padayachy, the last one, which is ending on 30 June.
+He said -

 Paragraph 47 -

 "What is this strategy?
 This strategy will bring us to one trillion-economy by 2030."